 - BMW Club Racing

-Pittsburgh International Race Complex continues to make updates and improvements to the facility to maximize the racing experience.
-They completed renovations on the drainage system and will soon break ground on the new Administrative Center at the base of spectator hill.
+Pittsburgh International Race Complex continues to make updates and improvements to the facility, including the completion of the new Administrative Center at the base of spectator hill.

-September, 2019 – The Pittsburgh Vintage Grand Prix (PVGP) and the Vintage Racer Group (VRG) are pleased to announce that they will be combining efforts for the PVGP Historics at Pittsburgh International Race Complex (PIRC) starting in 2020.
+The Pittsburgh Vintage Grand Prix (PVGP) and the Vintage Racer Group (VRG) are pleased to announce that they will be combining efforts for the PVGP Historics at Pittsburgh International Race Complex (PIRC).
 This team combines the foremost vintage racing organization in the East with one of the premier race events in the country.
-The 3-day event is slated for July 17-19 and will feature nearly 300 vintage and historic racers at this world class track outside Pittsburgh.

 PVGP Executive Director Dan DelBianco stated “VRG members have supported our races since their club was formed back in 2005.
 We are looking forward to a great partnership developing as the PVGP Historics get bigger and better each year.
 We anticipate a large number of VRG members will participate and provide some great racing in Beaver County.
 This event is a major fundraiser for our charities and kicks off our 10-day event each July that concludes with the PVGP vintage races through Schenley Park the following weekend.
 We encourage competitors to return and race at Schenley Park and we provide free storage of rigs so that racers can tow once and race twice.”